-- (a) The 'min-max' approach: Each HCLPF capacity in the cutset is taken as equal to that of the HCLPF capacity of SSC with the highest HCLPF capacity in the cutset.
-The installation_level HCLPF capacity is taken as equal to the lowest HCLPF capacity in the cutset.46 - (b) The explicit quantification approach: An estimated fragility curve for each cutset is derived from the seismic fragilities (and non-seismic failure probabilities) of the cutset components using a Boolean AND gate.
+- HCLPF capacity is taken as equal to the lowest HCLPF capacity in the cutset.
+46 - (b) The explicit quantification approach: An estimated fragility curve for each cutset is derived from the seismic fragilities (and non-seismic failure probabilities) of the cutset components using a Boolean AND gate.
 An estimated fragility curve for the installation is derived from the cutset fragilities using a Boolean OR gate.
-The installation level HCLPF capacity is computed by identifying the 1% mean probability of failure point on the latter fragility curve.
+The installation level HCLPF capacity is computed by identifying the 1% mean probability of failure point on the latter fragility curve. - 5.55.

-5.55.
 The reference level earthquake and the installation level and all significant cutset HCLPF capacities should be reported.
 The weak link cutsets, the corresponding accident sequences, and the failure modes and HCLPF capacities of SSCs leading to these accident sequences should be identified for consideration of potential improvements or other actions (see Section 7).
 Estimated fragility curves for the installation and the weak link cutsets, if developed, should also be reported.